suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #aes-ctr-fig title="AES-CTR Operation"}

-Examples in this section uses the following parameters:
+Examples in this section use the following parameters:

 - Algorithm for payload encryption: AES-CTR-128
   - k: h'261DE6165070FB8951EC5D7B92A065FE'
   - IV: h'DAE613B2E0DC55F4322BE38BDBA9DC68'